wjddnjs33/wjddnjs33/README.md

 ---
 # **Contact 💻**
  - My name is Jeongwon Jo (pocas)
- - My Country is Republic of Korea
+ - My country is Republic of Korea
  - My email is whwjddnjs142@gmail.com

 ---